Abwahab55/About-Me/README.md

 # About-Me
-Application Engineer/Electronics with 3+ years of experience in circuit design, microcontroller programming, Hardware testing, PCB layout design, IC application
+Application Engineer with over 3 years of experience specializing in electronics and embedded systems.
+Proficient in circuit design, microcontroller programming, hardware testing, and PCB layout design.
+Expertise in IC application, troubleshooting, and optimizing hardware solutions for diverse applications.
+Strong problem-solving skills combined with a focus on delivering reliable and efficient designs, with hands-on experience collaborating with cross-functional teams to meet project goals